ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 ### Span context from incoming requests

-We need to be able to associate our spans with those of the service sending requests to disk manager.
-This means that for each request, we must obtain the [trace context](https://opentelemetry.io/docs/concepts/context-propagation/), namely, the trace id and span id of the span that will be the parent for our span.
+We need to be able to associate our spans with those of the service sending requests to Disk Manager.
+This means that for each request, we must obtain the [trace context](https://opentelemetry.io/docs/concepts/context-propagation/), namely, the trace ID and span ID of the span that will be the parent for our span.
 The trace context in [W3C format](https://www.w3.org/TR/trace-context/) (traceparent and tracestate fields in grpc metadata) can be passed in each incoming request.
 We need to be able to parse these fields.

 ## Span structure